frederikprijck/blog.kwintenp/_posts/2017-09-08-code-formatting-with-rxjs.md

 ```

 This time, I extracted the nested observables and matched them to local variables first.
 I then use these newly created local variables to create a new stream using the `combineLatest` operator.
+By extracting nested observables to a separate variable and naming this new observable properly, the code is easier to understand.

+**Conclusion**

+Try to keep the following in mind when writing RxJS code:

+1. Put every operator on a new line.
+2. Extract functions longer than a line to a nested function.
+3. Try to avoid working with nested observalbes.